vatsalyaanand/MLOps-Project/README.md

 ## 2. Background
 Nowadays more and more companies are pushing towards cloud solutions.
 Making models in Jupyter Notebook or Google Colab with Python is just scratching the surface on much wider application.
-While they are great tool for analysis of data and making insights out it, deploying it in a much scalable and production level is challenging.
+While they are great tool for analysis of data and making insights out it, cd deploying it in a much scalable and production level is challenging.
 When trying to use the model in real world application we need to think in a different approach.
 CI/CD help automate the process of making changes in the code and deploying it right away with as